RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 # Advanced Searching

+The prompt, if any, must always come first.

 You can also include image generation parameters in your search query.

 Add the parameters to the end of your query, e.g: